Containerized Uyuni Proxy Setup

 mgrpxy

-1. Generate the Proxy Configuration
+1. Generate Proxy Configuration

 The configuration archive of the Uyuni Proxy is generated by the Uyuni Server.
 Each additional Proxy requires its own configuration archive.